VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Empty values are set to default value.
   -remoteWrite.shardByURL
      Whether to shard outgoing series across all the remote storage systems enumerated via -remoteWrite.url .
 By default the data is replicated across all the -remoteWrite.url .
 See https://docs.victoriametrics.com/vmagent.html#sharding-among-remote-storages
-  -remoteWrite.shardByURL.inverseLabels
-      Inverse the behavior of -remoteWrite.shardByURL.labels so that series are sharded using all labels except the ones specified in -remoteWrite.shardByURL.labels.
+  -remoteWrite.shardByURL.ignoreLabels array
+     Optional list of labels, which must be ignored when sharding outgoing samples among remote storage systems if -remoteWrite.shardByURL command-line flag is set.
+By default all the labels are used for sharding in order to gain even distribution of series over the specified -remoteWrite.url systems.
+See also -remoteWrite.shardByURL.labels
+     Supports an array of values separated by comma or specified via multiple flags.
+     Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -remoteWrite.shardByURL.labels array
      Optional list of labels, which must be used for sharding outgoing samples among remote storage systems if -remoteWrite.shardByURL command-line flag is set.
 By default all the labels are used for sharding in order to gain even distribution of series over the specified -remoteWrite.url systems.
-See also -remoteWrite.shardByURL.inverseLabels.
+See also -remoteWrite.shardByURL.ignoreLabels
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -remoteWrite.showURL